 Figure 9-61b STA Info field format in a Ranging NDP Announcement frame

-A Ranging NDP Announcement frame contains at most 1 STA Info field per STA, where in the non-TB Ranging protocol there is always only one STA (see 11.22.6.4.4) but can have the optional STA Info SAC field present when operating in secure mode (see 11.22.6.4.6.1).
+A Ranging NDP Announcement frame contains 1 STA Info field per STA that is intended to receive this frame.
+In case of the non-TB Ranging protocol there is always only one intended receiver and accordingly only one STA Info field (#2418) (see subclause 11.22.6.4.4 Measurement Phase in Non-TB Mode), but the Ranging NDP Announcement frame may also (#1192/#1706) contain the optional STA Info SAC field present when operating in secure mode (see 11.22.6.4.6.1).

-The AID11/RID11 subfield contains the 11 least significant Bits of the AID or RID of an unassociated STA or an associated STA respectively, expected to process the following NDP frame.
+The AID11/RSID11 subfield contains the 11 least significant Bits of the AID or RSID of an associated STA or an unassociated STA respectively (#1194/1608/#1771/#1785), expected to process the following NDP frame.

 When used as part of the TB Ranging measeurement exchange, the Offset, DL N_STS and DL Rep subfields are used to indicate the following DL NDP’s HE-LTF configuration, see Subclause 28.3.17.